 As a parent or guardian, you must know the fundamental rights of your child once they have been arrested.
 Legally, police officers or investigators are required to alert parents that their child is in custody.
 However it is a misconception that they may not question a minor without a parent.
 A minor may, however, refuse to answer questions until a parent, guardian, or lawyer is present.
 Once they make this request, questioning must stop.

 Additionally, a parent or guardian has the right to refuse questioning of their child by law enforcement.
 If a police officer or investigator is questioning your child, tell them to stop right away.
 Do not allow them to continue questioning without a juvenile criminal defense attorney present.
 Do not let the police tell you that they are allowed to do so.
 This is against your child’s rights.
-If this happens, let your lawyer know immediately, as it may be grounds to have the charges dismissed in court.
+If this happens, let your lawyer know immediately, as it may be grounds to have the charges dismissed in court under juvenile law.

 Hiring a juvenile criminal defense attorney is crucial if your child has been accused of a crime.
 No matter what the charges are, you must find a legal team that will represent them to the best of their ability.
-Not just for your child’s sake, but for yours as well, since you can be held financially responsible or negligent regarding the crimes your child has committed.
-Do not let your family be impacted and do not let your child’s future be put in the balance.
+Not just for your child’s sake, but for yours as well, since you can be held financially responsible or negligent regarding the crimes your child has allegedly committed.
+Do not let your family be impacted and do not let your child’s future to hang in the balance.